ATS Global is a large international player in consulting on automation, quality and IT to suit...

 Once your project scope is delimited, estimate what it will cost.
 Take into account: the cost of the tools, the resources in terms of material, of hours spent by your teams, the costs related to the supplier, the implementation partner, the training, the maintenance...
 It should also include the benefits that your business will have from this project.

 Having the buy-in from the decision makers is key for that.
 Try to include them in the process of gathering informations so that they are included and aware of what you are looking to solve.

 It is not about a tool, but about a solution.
 List the requirements that you want to see in the solutions proposals.
 If you want insights on what to look for in a CRM in 2020, read our blog about it.

-It should also include informations in terms of budget, timing, requirements in terms of vendor, as well as a description of your company and the goals of the project.
+Based on that, you can optionally release an RFP.
+In this case, it should also include informations in terms of budget, timing, requirements in terms of vendor, as well as a description of your company and the goals of the project.

 4. Find your implementation partner